jerickjoe111/launch-school/JS230/03_XHR_requests.md

 # 03 HTTP Requests with `XMLHttpRequest`

-## How non-AJAX web application work
+## How non-AJAX web applications work

 Traditional non-AJAX web applications are entirely based on the HTTP request-response cycle: in order to interact with them, the user must perform an action (click on a link, reload the page, etc.) to which the browser automatically responds by sending a request to a server, expecting to receive the new HTML document with the updated data in the response body.
 Then, the browser parses the received HTML code and renders its content onto the page.
 For every asset in the page, the browser will also send requests to fetch them from their locations, until no more requests are needed, and the page is fully loaded.